prs-016/Persistent-Systems-VUS-RECLASSIFICATION/README.md

 See `webapp/README.md` for exact setup and run commands.

-## Real bugs found and fixed

-Kept as its own list because catching these was as much a part of this project as the modeling:

-1. **Stage 1, v1** — `gnomAD_AF > 0.01` was literally the germline-label rule, so 3/4 models hit PR-AUC 1.0000 by pure circularity once it was included as a feature.
-2. **Stage 1, germline expansion** — ClinVar-sourced rows' assumed `vaf=0.5` let models hit PR-AUC ~0.98 on a constant that was assigned by the labeling script itself, not measured.
-3. **Stage 2 feature versioning** — substring-based version checks silently dropped roughly half the intended feature set for several training runs.
-4. **GDC API** — `demographic.gender` silently returns no data under the current schema; the correct field is `demographic.sex_at_birth`.
-Caught by comparing a suspiciously-all-null batch query against a known-good single-case query.
-5. **Deck editing, zip corruption** — deleting slides via `python-pptx` internals followed by slide duplication could leave duplicate zip entries in the `.pptx`.
-Fixed by converting slides in place instead of deleting them.
-6. **Deck editing, stale text** — a text-replacement helper only touched the first paragraph of a text box, leaving old text visible in multi-paragraph shapes.
-7. **Deck editing, stretched images** — chart images were force-stretched into placeholders with a different aspect ratio; fixed by fitting within the box instead.
-8. **Stage 2 watchlist rebuild** — a gene-level pathogenic-rate encoding was fit on the resolved-only subset but never merged back onto the full watchlist before scoring, crashing the script at the very last step after all five models had already trained successfully.
-9. **Extended-population join** — the first ANNOVAR-to-`VariationID` join matched on genomic coordinates and silently lost 2.2% of rows, because indels get renormalized during VCF conversion.
-Fixed by joining positionally within each processed chunk instead, verified row-for-row.

 ## What was substituted, and why

 - Real matched tumor/normal sequencing data is dbGaP-controlled at GDC for every patient this project touched (confirmed directly via the API's own `access` field).
 The GATK Panel of Normals was the real open-access alternative tried; it didn't generalize to this exome/MAF footprint.